Military Humanitarian or Compassionate Assignments

 It's an unfortunate truth that sometimes during a military career, a member may experience a severe family hardship which requires his/her presence to resolve, with circumstances which make resolving it with emergency leave impractical.

-To help military members in such situations, each of the services has developed a program which allows military members to be re-assigned, or temporarily deferred from the assignment if they have a severe family hardship which requires their presence to resolve.
+To help military members in such situations, each of the services has developed a program that allows military members to be re-assigned, or temporarily deferred from the assignment if they have a severe family hardship which requires their presence to resolve.
 The Air Force, Navy, Marine Corps, and Coast Guard call this program Humanitarian Assignments.
 The Army calls their program Compassionate Assignments.

 Exceptional Family Member Program